-The content of the published Trial Result Summaries conforms to the principles required by the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) Guidelines for Industry: Structure and Content of Clinical Study Reports (ICH E3 Guidance).
+The content of the disclosed Trial Result Summaries conforms to the principles required by the International Conference on Harmonization of Technical Requirements for Registration of Pharmaceuticals for Human Use (ICH) Guidelines for Industry: Structure and Content of Clinical Study Reports (ICH E3 Guidance).

-In addition results of clinical drug trials, and results of trials with Bayer’s Medical Devices cleared for marketing will be provided on the publicly funded website www.ClinicalTrials.gov in line with the rules defined in the FDA Amendment Act.
-Trial Results will also be accessible from www.ClinicalTrials.gov as link to the Trial Finder application that provides result summaries in a retrievable database.
+In addition, results of clinical drug trials, and results of trials in patients with Bayer’s Medical Devices cleared for marketing will be provided on the publicly funded website www.ClinicalTrials.gov in line with the rules defined in the FDA Amendment Act.
+Results of clinical drug trials will also be disclosed on EU Clinical Trial Register (https://www.clinicaltrialsregister.eu/) in line with the rules defined in EU Clinical Trial Directive.

 Access to the above mentioned databases including the Bayer Trial Finder is unrestricted and free-of-charge.